-If the whole message is not displayed, parts of the message will appear every three seconds.
-To scroll through the message at your own speed, press the INFO button repeatedly.
-A new group of words will appear on the display with each press.
+If the entire message is not displayed, parts of the message will appear every three seconds.
+To scroll through the message, press and release the INFO button.
+A new group of words will appear on the display after every press of the button.
 Once the complete message has been displayed, INFO will disappear from the display until another new message is received.
-The old message can be displayed by pressing the INFO button.
-You can view an old message until a new message is received or a different station is tuned to.
+The last message can be displayed by pressing the INFO button.
+You can view the last message until a new message is received or a different station is tuned to.
 TRAF (Traffic): If TRAF appears on the display, the tuned station broadcasts traffic announcements.
 To receive the traffic announcement from the tuned station, press this button.
 Brackets will be displayed around TRAF and when a traffic announcement comes on the tuned radio station you will hear it.

-If the current tuned station does not broadcast traffic announcements, press the TRAF button and the radio will seek to a station that does.
-When the radio finds a station that broadcasts traffic announcements, the radio will stop and brackets will be displayed around TRAF.
-When a traffic announcement comes on the tuned radio station you will hear it.
-If no station is found, NO TRAFFIC will appear on the display.
+If the station does not broadcast traffic announcements, press the TRAF button and the radio will seek to a station that does.
+When a station that broadcasts traffic announcements is found, the radio will stop seeking and brackets will be displayed around TRAF.
+If no station is found that broadcasts traffic announcements, NO TRAFFIC will appear on the display.

-If the brackets are on the display and TRAF is not, you can then press the TRAF button to remove the brackets or use the TUNE knob or the SEEK arrows to go to a station that supports traffic announcements.
-If no station is found, NO TRAFFIC will appear on the display.

-Your radio will play the traffic announcement if the volume is low.
-Your radio will interrupt the play of a CD if the last tuned station broadcasts traffic announcements and the brackets are displayed.
+If the brackets are on the display and TRAF is not, press the TRAF button to remove the brackets or use the TUNE knob or the SEEK arrows to go to a station that supports traffic announcements.
+The radio will play the traffic announcement if the volume is low.
+The radio will interrupt the play of a CD if the last tuned station broadcasts traffic announcements and the brackets are displayed.